Bangor Grammar School has long been recognised for the very high standard of provision for Physical Education and Sport.

 A large number of dedicated staff provide expert and enthusiastic teaching in a wide variety of sports.
 The facilities in the school include a gymnasium, fitness suite, sports hall, four high-specification grass pitches, an all-weather astroturf hockey pitch, four tennis courts and a practice court.
 Use is also made of Bangor Rugby and Cricket Club, the Aurora Leisure Centre and local Golf Clubs.

-Sports offered in the extra-curriculum programme include Athletics, Badminton, Basketball, Cricket, Cross-Country, Golf, Hockey, Rugby, Soccer, Swimming, Table-Tennis and Tennis.
+Sports offered in the extra-curriculum programme include Athletics, Badminton, Cricket, Cross-Country, Golf, Hockey, Rugby, Soccer, Swimming, Table-Tennis and Tennis.

 Whilst talented boys are encouraged to aim for the highest peak of achievement the overriding aim is that boys should enjoy their sport and benefit from it.